Thursday, May 7th, 2026 from 5:30-7pm via Zoom.

 The rusty patched bumble bee is a critically endangered species in Minnesota with federal protections.
 This video focuses on how to identify this species, along with some other species that are often mistaken for rusty patched.

 Once nests are found, volunteers have the option to monitor these nests.
 We are looking for information like how many bees are entering and exiting, if they have pollen loads, if there are signs of predation, and more.
+This data can help us learn more about nest behaviors of different species, as well as infer population size.
 Click here to learn more about features to look for while conducting nest observations.